smittytone/pico-weather/README.md

-# pico-weather
+# Pico Weather 1.0.0

-Raspberry Pi Pico-based weather readout
+A Raspberry Pi Pico-based weather readout using the Pimoroni PicoWireless.